cdapio/cdap/cdap-docs/application-templates/source/etl/creating.rst

   }

-The ETL Real-time Template expects an instance property that will create *N* instances of the adapter that run concurrently.
+The ETL Real-Time Template expects an instance property that will create *N* instances of the adapter that run concurrently.
 In Standalone CDAP mode, this is implemented as multiple threads;
 while in Distributed CDAP mode, it will create different YARN containers.
 The number of instances of a real-time adapter cannot be changed during runtime.